taehyeong51/LAMO/README.md

-# LaMo : LAndscape or Me Only with Mask2former and LaMa
+# LAMO : LAndscape or Me Only with Mask2former and LaMa
 LAndscape or Me Only